xsankar/TigerGraph-Graph-For-All/README.md

 1. Clone repository
 7. Read through the file TG_Graph_For_All.pdf
  * It has the problem, sample fraud ring graphs and other details
-2. Create Schema
+2. Create Schema - Details are in the TG_Graph_For_All.pdf
-3. Map the Data - data file
+3. Map the Data - data file transactions.csv
-4. Load the data - data file
+4. Load the data - data file transactions.csv
 5. Copy the two GSQL in Edit Queries
  * ordered_payment_cycle.gsql
  * rt_cycle.GSQL - This the modified Rocha-Thatte cycle algorithm from GSQL Graph Algorithms